What is cosmetic surgery?

 Natural-looking, harmonious results are a priority for Dr. Goldberg, who strives to maintain each patient’s individuality throughout the process.
 He takes special care to provide patients with results that do not look “plastic.”

 Will Dr. Goldberg perform my procedure?

 As the director of his private practice, Dr. Neal Goldberg performs all surgical procedures.
-While more advanced cases may require an assistant, he or she will be another board-certified surgeon operating under the direct guidance of Dr. Goldberg.
+While more advanced cases may require an assistant, he or she will be another board-certified plastic surgeon operating under the direct guidance of Dr. Goldberg.
 There are no interns, residents, or students as there would be at a teaching hospital.

 Furthermore, Dr. Goldberg values a strong doctor-patient relationship.
 He believes in providing a safe and compassionate environment where individuals can feel comfortable discussing all concerns and questions.
-He will personally respond to questions prior to and after the procedure, and will be the only physician patients will visit in the office and the hospital.
+He will personally respond to questions prior to and after the procedure, and will be the only physician that patients will visit in the office and the hospital.